Bobby Dalbec: Amateur career

 Dalbec attended Legend High School in Parker, Colorado, where he played for the school's baseball team as a shortstop and a pitcher.
 He also played on the basketball team during two seasons.
 He was not selected in the Major League Baseball (MLB) draft due to his strong commitment to attend the University of Arizona.
-He enrolled as a general studies major.

 Dalbec enrolled at Arizona to play college baseball for the Arizona Wildcats as a third baseman, first baseman, and relief pitcher.
 In his freshman year, he participated in the National Collegiate Athletic Association's home run derby.
 After his freshman season in 2014, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod Baseball League (CCBL), and participated in the league's All Star Home Run Hitting contest.
 As a sophomore, Dalbec hit .319/.410/.601 with 15 home runs in 213 at bats.
 Following his sophomore season in 2015, he returned to the Orleans Firebirds, batted .284 with 14 home runs in 33 games, and was named to the CCBL 2015 All-League team.
-He struggled in his junior year, but began to improve his play later in the season, as the Wildcats made the 2016 College World Series.
+He struggled in his junior year, but began to improve his play later in the season, as the Wildcats qualified for the 2016 College World Series.